mit-medg/mit-medg.github.io/index.md

 ### Postgrads
  * Michele Filannino (http://www.michelefilannino.com)
    is a post-doctoral fellow at SUNY at Albany and Visiting Researcher with the group.
 His research interests include named entity recognition, temporal information extraction and clinical decision support.
- * Ziyu Wang ()
+ * Ziyu Wang is a research associate with the group.
+His research interests include predictive modeling, decision support system, and machine learning applications.
+Current works include clinical lab test predictions and tensor completion algorithms.
  * Arthur Shr ()
  * Marzyeh Ghassemi (http://mghassem.mit.edu)
    is a post-doctoral fellow with the group, and a Google/Verily Visiting Researcher.
 Her research interests include
  * Tom Yan ()

 ## Reading Group
-We host a reading group every Friday at 1:30 pm in 32-252.
+We host a reading group every Friday at 1:30 pm in 32-262.
 You can find a schedule here:

 ## Papers
  Below is a list of papers written by group members, in reverse chronological ordering.